globz/kitchen-cli/README.md

 > unfreeze

-_Each actions have a subset of objects that you can interact within the current action context._
+_Each actions have a subset of objects that you can interact with within the current action context._

 #build: